alejocb/rgbdtam/README.md

 Now you need a sequence or a depth camera.
 For example, download this sequence (ROS bag format) from the TUM dataset: http://vision.in.tum.de/rgbd/dataset/freiburg3/rgbd_dataset_freiburg3_long_office_household.bag.

-Use the following command to remove redundant topics
+Use the following command to remove the unnecessary topics from the sequence

     rosbag filter rgbd_dataset_freiburg3_long_office_household.bag new_office_household.bag "topic=='/camera/rgb/image_color' or topic == '/camera/depth/image'"

-Play the sequence
+Play the new sequence

     rosbag play new_office_household.bag